Jeremy Carver

 Jeremy Carver is an American television writer and producer.
-He developed the series Being Human (2011–2014), Frequency (2016–2017), and Doom Patrol (2019–present).
-Carver was also a writer and producer on the series Supernatural from 2007 to 2010 and 2012 to 2015, serving as showrunner during the eighth through eleventh seasons.
+He developed the series Being Human, Frequency, and Doom Patrol.
+Carver was also a writer and producer on the series Supernatural, serving as showrunner during seasons eight through eleven.

 Personal life

 Carver is married to fellow television producer and writer Anna Fricke.
-Carver and Fricke worked as co-developers of Being Human together from 2011 to 2014.
+They worked as co-developers of Being Human from 2011 to 2014.

 Career

-Carver's career began in 2004 when he served as a consulting writer on the failed television pilot Fearless, based upon the series of novels by Francine Pascal.
-In 2006 he wrote an episode of the CBS series Waterfront, but the series was canceled before its premiere and Carver's episode never aired.
+Carver's career began in 2004 when he served as a consulting writer on the failed television pilot Fearless, based on the series of novels by Francine Pascal.
+In 2006, he wrote an episode of the CBS series Waterfront, but the series was cancelled before its premiere and Carver's episode never aired.

 In 2007, Carver began work on Supernatural as a writer and story editor.
-He contributed twelve scripts over the next three years and became a co-producer during the show's fifth season but departed shortly afterwards to write and produce SyFy’s Being Human.
-Carver returned to Supernatural in 2012, following showrunner Sera Gamble’s departure.
-Carver acted as co-showrunner with executive producer Robert Singer from 2012 to 2016.
-At the end of the show’s eleventh season, Carver announced he was stepping down from his position.
+He contributed twelve scripts and became a co-producer during the show's fifth season.
+The Supernatural character Chuck Shurley's pen name, "Carver Edlund" was named partially after Carver.
+He left after three years to work on SyFy's Being Human.
+Carver returned to Supernatural in 2012 as showrunner.

-In 2011, Carver served as the developer and co-showrunner for the North American remake of the series Being Human.
-Being Human ran for four seasons before its cancellation in 2014.

-Following his departure as Supernatural’s showrunner, Carver acted as writer, developer, and executive producer for The CW series Frequency, a television adaption of the 2000 film by the same name.
+In 2016, Carver left Supernatural to launch his new show Frequency, based on the 2000 film by the same name.
 Frequency ran from 2016 to 2017.

-In 2018, Carver was approached by DC Universe producers Greg Berlanti, Sarah Schechter and Geoff Johns to develop the planned DC Universe series Doom Patrol.
-Carver is currently serving as showrunner and executive producer for the show.
-Doom Patrol aired its first season in 2019.
+In 2018, Carver was approached by DC Universe producers Greg Berlanti, Sarah Schechter and Geoff Johns to develop the series Doom Patrol.
+It aired its first season in 2019.
+Carver served as showrunner and executive producer for the show.

+In January 2023, Carver joined Christal Henry as a writer on the upcoming Peacemaker spin-off series, Waller, set in the DC Universe.